 Piney Creek Falls is located within Fall Creek Falls State Park.
-It is one of the six large Fall Creek waterfalls, which are some of the most impressive waterfalls in the East.
+It is one of the six large Fall Creek waterfalls within the park.
+Collectively these are some of the most impressive waterfalls in the East and among the most impressive collections of falls anywhere in the world.
 Piney Creek Falls has a 95’ drop, and while it’s not the most visited falls in the park because it is the most remote, it is well worth the trip to see this 2-tiered beauty.

 The creek cascades over the edge of a rock face, then fans out as it crashes into rocks halfway down.
 Piney Creek is responsible for cutting the deep, steep walled gorge in which it flows.

 The falls are located on Piney Creek about a mile above where it combines with Cane Creek.
 It is the most remote of the Fall Creek waterfalls, and sadly, there are no unobstructed views from the canyon rim.
 Seeing it from the base is by far the better view, but it’s difficult due to the steep canyon walls.
 These obstacles, unfortunately, make it the least visited of the waterfalls, reserving its full beauty for only the most hardy of hikers.